11 Tips To Crank Your AOV "Up To 11" 🔊

 “Sell the outfit, not the shirt.”

 This is the idea behind the Complete The Look promotion.
-You might recognize this promotion from the brand that made it wildly popular—Amazon.
+You might recognize this ecommerce promotion from the brand that made it wildly popular—Amazon.
 Complete The Look is essentially Amazon’s “frequently bought together” cross-sell section, but with a title that suits visually compatible verticals like clothing, furniture, and jewelry.

 Look at Pura Vida.